ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 What you see above is a struct `Entry` that defines a singly-linked-list entry.
 Singly meaning that you can go forward via `next`, but you cannot go backwards in the list.
-There is some `data`, and each entry points to the next entry, `next`, assuming there is one (it will be `NULL` for the end of the list).
+There is some `data` and each entry points to the next entry, `next`, assuming there is one (it will be `NULL` for the end of the list).

 `add_entry` makes a new entry and adds it to the end of the list.

 Think about how you would use these functions.
-You could start with some known size of list, like a global variable for the head (first entry) of our list.
+You could start with some known sizes of lists, like a global variable for the head (first entry) of our list.

 ```C